-Another issue identified revolves around the resources type within the ME sector, the priorities are likely to differ between wave technologies and current technologies.
-The IPWG aimed to identify common challenges and overlap between the different technologies when developing the list.
-For instance, export, anchoring, and mooring are cross-cutting components that are a higher priority for both wave and current technologies.
+Table 2.
+Results of MEC Survey on Priorities of Importance and on which Scale that are a higher priority for both wave and current technologies.
 Another example focuses on prioritizing challenges with Installation, Operations, Maintenance and Decommissioning IOM&D, which covers both wave and current technologies.
 Decreasing the time and cost of IOM&D by developing best practices and levering best practices from other relevant sectors such as floating offshore wind could help accelerate the industry to commercialization.